 Charles G. Penney, Acting U. S. Indian Agent for the Pine Ridge Agency, requests the return from the Carlisle Indian School of Sallie Face (here Sally Face) from the Carlisle Indian School.

-Richard Henry Pratt encloses correspondence regarding the employment of Stailey Norcross as a tailor at the Navajo Agency.
+Richard Henry Pratt encloses correspondence regarding the employment of former student Stailey Norcross as a tailor at the Navajo Agency.

-Richard Henry Pratt requests from Daniel M. Browning the authority to spend additional money in returning and recruiting students.
-He includes a suggested order to meet his requirements.
+Richard Henry Pratt requests from Daniel M. Browning the authority to spend additional money in returning students and special authority in recruiting students.
+He includes a suggested document to meet his requirements.

-W. N. Hailmann, Superintendent of Indian School, recommends Daniel M. Browning that he provides authority to Richard Henry Pratt to take children from any Agency for the Carlisle Indian School.
+W. N. Hailmann, Superintendent of Indian Schools, recommends to Daniel M. Browning that he provides authority to Richard Henry Pratt to take students from any agency for the Carlisle Indian School.

 Richard Henry Pratt forwards a list of photographs available for purchase at the Carlisle Indian School.